Azure/acr-task-commands/cssc/README.md

 # cssc

-This image is for cssc workflow commands and contains acr, trivy and copa
+This image is for cssc workflow commands and contains acr, oras, trivy and copa

 ## Building